 If you are tired of following rules at work or waking up in the morning just so you spend eight hours a day in a company, there is one thing that could entirely change your life – freelancing.

-The Internet is frequently used with all sorts of purposes; it has a visible presence in almost everyone’s lives.
+The Internet is frequently used for all sorts of purposes; it has a visible presence in almost everyone’s lives.
 Using it considering personal purposes is quite common, but more and more people started to make the Internet a great professional resource.
 Nowadays, almost 30 percent of the working-age population is engaged in independent work.

 The tricky part is that not all domains are suitable for freelancing.
 Because it involves working over the Internet and delivering the final product in a digital manner, freelancing is limited to several fields of work.